Black Hand – soap from the pulp mill

 Industrial firms had an aspiration for efficient use of raw materials long before it became an eco-friendly act.
 Launched in 1914, the Mänttä pulp mill also produced items for sale during its entire operation period.
 The items were developed from the sidestreams of the sulphite process.
 A by- product of pulp manufacture, Black Hand Soap has been deposited in the Serlachius Museums’ object collection.

-The manufacture of Black Hand Soap was started at G. A. Serlachius Company’s pulp mill in Mänttä in 1935.
+The manufacture of Black Hand Soap began at G. A. Serlachius Company’s pulp mill in Mänttä in 1935.
 German Carl Leyst, a friend of German-borne Burghard Vitzthum who worked at Serlachius Company, had developed the manufacturing process during the first World War.
 The process utilised the acidic residual lyes from the manufacture of wood pulp.
 In Finland, G. A. Serlachius Company had the exclusive licence to manufacture Black Hand Soap along with an export licence.

 Because Black Hand Soap was made of residual lyes of sulphite pulp, it contained sulphur dioxide which was believed to have healing properties.
 Carl Leyst, the developer of the soap had a strong faith in the health effects of his invention: it could alleviate rash, herpes, syphilis ulcers and bad smelling perspiration of tuberculosis patients, among other things.
 Regardless of its efficacy, it was well suited for personal hygiene of men and women.
 Furthermore, as it was a solution it could also be used as a mouth wash.
 People had even reported it having cured sleeplessness as well as scab of a pet dog.
-Its medicinal affects were, however, not based on scientific information so they could not be used in marketing.
+Its medicinal affects were, however, were not based on scientific information so they could not be used in marketing.
 Nonetheless, Black Hand was peddled also for hospital use.

 The product was marketed also abroad already at an early stage.
 In order to evaluate its demand in the neighbouring country, the product was supposed to be presented during the Finland Week in Stockholm in April 1936.
 The United States market was also researched.
 However, the price of the product proved to be a problem: Palmolive Soap was sold in shops for the price of 10 cents per three bars which was about Fmk 4,60 in Finnish currency.
 In Finland, one Black Hand bar cost Fmk 3,00 which seemed to be over the top even for the domestic clientele.